 SEO audits are an essential part of any SEO analysis.
-At the base minimum, they help keep your clients’ websites afloat in a sea of competition.
-If their websites aren’t consistently optimized for SERPs, they will be missing out on important organic traffic that can bring in results.
+At the base minimum, they help keep your clients’ websites healthy and energized.
+If their websites aren’t consistently optimized for SERPs (Search Engine Results Pages), they will be missing out on important organic traffic that can bring in results.

 No content is an island.
 Content must be vouched for virtually, interconnected, and supported by a framework of articles.
 SEO is like building a house: it needs strong foundations to stand a chance at scraping the skies–aka ranking.